 Ever notice yourself tensing up throughout the day when you’re at work or dealing with a stressful situation?
 With this technique, you take a few seconds throughout the day to do a quick body scan and stop clenching the muscles in your body.
 You can go from head to toe or vice versa, but you slowly relax your muscles as you go, letting your arms and legs hang loose.
 Be sure to loosen tension hot spots, such as your jaw, neck, and shoulders.
 The important thing is that you proactively do the body scan throughout the day, not just when you’re feeling tense.

 This simple technique made a big difference for me.
 Last year I was working from home exclusively during the pandemic, while my husband was also working from home, and my stepdaughter was attending school online.
 Being at home all the time with everyone without a break was stressful to me, and I was unconsciously tensing up throughout the day.
 I ended up with a pain in my neck, literally, and I had to go to a chiropractor.
 After that experience, I have been more aware of my body’s response to stress, and I make a conscious effort to perform a quick body scan throughout the day to relax my muscles.

 Control Your Response

 These two techniques will help relax your body’s security system, creating a sense of calmness and safety, which will allow you to have a healthy state of mind that supports rest and recovery.
 Even though we may not always have control over our environment, we can control how our body reacts to the environment, and that’s where our power lies.
-If you would like more strategies and techniques to build your resiliency and support you in your stepmom role, look into our resources and coaching.
+If you would like more strategies and techniques to build your resiliency and support you in your stepmom role, look into our resources.